 The Affordable Care Act, or Obamacare, is still in effect in 2019, although there are some changes.
 The individual mandate penalty is no longer in effect, so those without insurance will not have to pay a federal tax penalty.
 However, some states do have an individual mandate in place.

 Also, major national health insurance companies like Aetna pulled out many of their policy offerings in 2018.
 At the same time, some areas added one or more insurers to their options.

+The Open Enrollment Period for purchasing health insurance for 2020 will be November 1st through December 15th, 2019.
 States have the option of extending the open enrollment period.
 California has permanently extended its open enrollment period.
-It now runs from Oct.
-15 to Jan.
-15. Colorado has also permanently extended its open enrollment period from Dec.
-16 to Jan.
-15.
+It now runs from October 15th to January 15th.
+Colorado has also permanently extended its open enrollment period from December 16th to January 15th.

 Seven other states extended their open enrollment periods in 2019 and might do the same in 2020.
 These states are: